survivejs/react-book/manuscript/00_introduction.md

 Kanban, originally developed at Toyota, allows you to track the status of tasks.
 It can be modeled in terms of `Lanes` and `Notes`. `Notes` move through `Lanes` representing stages from left to right as they become completed. `Notes` themselves can contain information about the task itself, its priority, and so on as required.

 The simplest way to build a Kanban is to get a bunch of Post-it notes and find a wall.
-After that you split it up into columns.
+After that, you split it up into columns.
 These `Lanes` could consist of the following stages: Todo, Doing, Done.
 All `Notes` would go to Todo initially.
-As you begin working on them, you would move them to Doing, and finally to Done when completed.
+As you begin working on them, you would move them to Doing, and finally, to Done when completed.
 This is the simplest way to get started.

-As the system gets more sophisticated you can start applying concepts such as a limit on Work In Progress (WIP).
+As the system gets more sophisticated you can start applying concepts, such as a limit on Work In Progress (WIP).
 The effect of this is that you are forced to focus on getting tasks done.
 That is one of the good consequences of using Kanban.
 Moving those notes around is satisfying.
 As a bonus you get visibility and know what is yet to be done.

 A good example of Kanban in action on the web is [Trello](https://trello.com/).
 Sprintly has open sourced their [React implementation of Kanban](https://github.com/sprintly/sprintly-kanban).
 Meteor based [wekan](https://github.com/wekan/wekan) is another good example.
 Ours won't be as sophisticated, but it will be enough to get started.